-This website has been created as a public service by Miranda Dodwell and Rod Gibson of BirthChoiceUK.
+The BirthChoiceUK website has been created as a public service by Miranda Dodwell and Rod Gibson Associates Ltd.

-As well as information for pregnant women and their families, the BirthChoiceUK website also features national maternity and birth statistics for all four countries of the UK, including analysis to show changing trends.
-Through our work we aim to help pregnant women understand what choices are available to them and to represent their interests to policy-makers and service providers.
+The BirthChoiceUK Professional website is provided on a voluntary basis.
+It features national maternity and birth statistics for all four countries of the UK, including analysis to show changing trends.
+Through our work we aim to represent the interests of pregnant women to policy-makers and service providers.
 We also contribute to the improvement of maternity data collection so that women will have better information upon which to base their decisions.

 Since 2001, BirthChoiceUK has represented maternity services users’ interests on the following: